True Blog Posts

 Problem: Handwritten Digit Classification

-Goal: Build a model to classify handwritten digits (0–9) from pixel data.
+Goal: Build a machine learning model that can classify images of handwritten digits (0-9) based on pixel data.

 Innovation for Impact